 The annual procession of bloomings and blossomings in Tsukuba (and the rest of Japan, as well) is reassuringly regular.
-And though in a particular year one species might bloom a few days or even a couple of earlier than average – you can pretty much set your electronic calendar by them.
-And of course, you it is possible to accurately predict what a particular spot will look like at a particular time of year.
+And though in a particular year one species might bloom a few days or even a couple of weeks earlier than average – you can pretty much set your electronic calendar by them.
+And of course, it is possible to accurately predict what a particular spot will look like at a particular time of year.

 In some years, though, there are big surprises.

-The reason we can assume this is that these flowers are usually found first growing along roads and railroad track in a particular area before they start proliferating in nearby fields.
+The reason we can assume this, is that these flowers are usually found first growing along roads and railroad track in a particular area before they start proliferating in nearby fields.